 For updates on this, please continue to check our website, our social media channels, or call 207-561-8300.
 Thank you for your understanding & cooperation.
 Please get vaccinated and let’s keep Mainers safe!

-On October 29th, up-and-coming Texas country star Parker McCollum heads to the Cross Insurance Center with Special Guest Bailey Zimmerman for a night of real country music.
+On October 29th, up-and-coming Texas country star Parker McCollum heads to the Cross Insurance Center with special guests Bailey Zimmerman and Joseph Gallant for a night of country fun!

 |Door Time:||General doors will open at 5:30 PM |

 |$20.00 – can be purchased in advance or day of as available (cash only day of)|

 $10.00 – can be purchased in advance or day of as available (cash only day of)

 Tickets for this and other shows at the Cross Insurance Center can be purchased online at ticketmaster.com or at the Maine Credit Unions Box Office inside the Cross Insurance Center.